fairanswers/fss16joe/project/MapExplore/README.md

 # ASE16 Joe's Final Project
 # MapExplore
-This project will use Particle Swarm Optimization to cover a map.
+This project will use optimizations to find the best variables to cover a map.

 The decisions will include
 * Likelihood of taking a random turn.